 2. Remove eye-catching elements

 Imagine someone scans you up and down the body.
 An oversized feature will catch their eye.
 This is then used as a reference of scale and can lead to that area appearing smaller than it is.
 It’s the same principle used when we see people standing next to someone or something taller.

 So seek out clothes without a large chest pocket or motif for example.
 It even applies to accessories.
-Items like large watches can have the same detrimental effect.
+Items like oversized watches can have the same detrimental effect.

 3. Tone down colours

 Creating a juxtaposition between the top or bottom half of the body will only enhance any disproportions.
 Bold colours on top can make your legs seem smaller and the same in reverse.

 We always hark on about the subtlety in dressing men and this is the perfect opportunity for this.
 Find a mix of colours to use as a core foundation for your wardrobe and which will complement each other.
 Think greys, navy, browns, blacks and whites.
 They all work nicely together to create seamless outfits and won’t offer stark contrasts between individual pieces.